suborbital/docs/website/docs/compute/quickstart/create-an-environment-token-with-subo.md

 A verification code will be sent to your email address which will be used to authenticate you and link your Compute installation to you.

-**Subo will print out your token.**
+**Subo will print out your token in your terminal, and cache it for use in subsequent steps.**

 Keep your environment token safe (store it in your password manager), and only use it when running or installing Compute.
+If you lose it, just repeat the token generation process.